 An important factor that’ll help you avoid overtraining is to design a smart workout routine.
 Focus on full-body routines to prevent overworking and tiring out any one muscle group.
 Try upper and lower splits to give your muscles breaks in each set.

 3. Use Foam Rollers on Your Muscles

 Foam rolling is a must for me when it comes to muscle recovery.
 It can help relax muscle tension, break up scar tissue and knots, increase blood flow, and reduce inflammation.
-I like to jump on my foam roller straight after a workout, and before some static stretching.
+I like to jump on my foam roller straight after a YBell workout, and before static stretching.
 Sometimes it's nice to use a foam roller on your muscles in the morning when you get out of bed if you’re feeling extra stiff.

 4. Take Ice Baths

 Ice baths are said to decrease inflammation in your muscles, which helps promote a speedy recovery.
 Taking a 10 to 15 minute dip in cold water after an intense exercise session can also help to reduce muscle pain, strain, or soreness.
 It’s similar to how you’d use an ice pack after pulling a muscle.